Why is serogroup B meningococcal disease of particular concern?

 - Meningococcal disease, regardless of serogroup, is marked by rapid progression (typically hours, but occasionally days) from symptom onset to severe outcomes, even when it is treated quickly.

-- The death rate from meningococcal disease, even with rapid and appropriate treatment, is 10 to 15 percent.
+- Even with rapid and appropriate treatment, is 1 in 10 will die.

-- Long-term complications will affect 11 to 19 percent of survivors and include hearing loss, skin scarring, brain damage, kidney failure, and limb amputations among others.
+- Long-term complications will affect 1 in 5 survivors and include hearing loss, skin scarring, brain damage, kidney failure, and limb amputations among others.